Genivia/SJOT/README.md

   window.alert(e); // FAIL: validation failed
 }

-// SJOT.check(schema) checks if schema is compliant and correct, if not throws an exception with diagnostics: try {
+// SJOT.check(schema) checks if schema is compliant and correct and has satisfiable constraints (does not reject all data), if not throws an exception with diagnostics: try {
   SJOT.check(schema);
 } catch (e) {
-  window.alert(e); // FAIL: schema is not compliant or correct }
+  window.alert(e); // FAIL: schema is not compliant or is incorrect or is not satisfiable (see notes) }
 ```